 Think back to when you were hired into a new company.
 Can you recall what the first few days or weeks were like?

-If your new organization had a definitive plan to assimilate or onboard you, chances are your experience was a positive one.
+If your new organization had a definitive onboarding program to assimilate you, chances are your experience was a positive one.
 If the organization or your new boss used a haphazard plan or attempted to orient you on the fly, chances are the experience wasn’t one you’d like to endure again.

 Research suggests that 50 – 60% of newly hired professionals fail to achieve desired results within the first 12 to 18 months of their new assignment.
 This applies primarily to those new to an organization.
 In this context, failure can consist of not achieving the desired performance objectives, revenue growth, new market penetration, expected shareholder ROI, or related outcomes.

-However, there are a few areas where the new employee and the you, the boss, can and should have a direct impact to transform potential failure to success.
+However, there are a few areas where the new employee and you, the boss, can and should have a direct impact to transform potential failure into success.
 Those areas include:

 - An inaccurate or too general definition of the purpose, need, role, responsibility, or accountability of the open position;

 - A poorly executed transition process of on-boarding or assimilation into an organization;